Cindy Figg-Currier

-Figg played college golf at the University of Texas where she was named Most Valuable Player as a senior.
+In 1978, Figg entered the University of Texas at Austin.
+During the era, she was instructed by Paul Marchand and Harvey Penick.
+She played college golf and was named Most Valuable Player as a senior.
 She led UT to three top-10 Association for Intercollegiate Athletics for Women (AIAW) national tournament finishes.
-She individually won the 1982 Women's Trans-National.
-She graduated in 1982 with a business-marketing degree.
+In 1982, she individually won the Women's Trans-National.

+In 1982, Figg graduated with a business-marketing degree.

+Professional career

+In 1983, Figg turned professional.
+She joined the LPGA Tour in October 1984.
 Figg-Currier won once on the LPGA Tour in 1997 after 313 LPGA Tour starts.
 She also has 31 top-10s on the LPGA Tour.
 She has also won three times on the Legends Tour and played in the Legends Tour Handa Cup in 2008.
 Her career earnings exceed two million dollars.

 Figg-Currier is currently a board member for The First Tee of Greater Austin.

+Personal life

+She played under her maiden name, Cindy Figg, early in her career before her marriage to Patrick Currier on July 19, 1986.
+They have two children.